Decathlon/vitamin-design/README.md

 For information on how to get started with Decathlon Design System, take a look at our [Getting Started](https://www.decathlon.design/726f8c765/p/900277-get-started-design) guide.

-## Submitting Bugs or Feature Requests
+## Submitting Bugs or Icons/Assets Requests

-Bugs or feature requests should be submitted at our [GitHub Issues section](https://github.com/Decathlon/vitamin-design/issues/new/choose).
+Bugs or icons/assets requests should be submitted at our [GitHub Issues section](https://github.com/Decathlon/vitamin-design/issues/new/choose).

 ## Board & Workflow